-Scribus and Open Source can be used to open and edit InDesign documents.
+Scribus and Open Source can be used to open and edit Adobe InDesign files.

 Another suggestion was to create an .IDML (an InDesign file that can be read by a previous version) document from InDesign and open that in Scribus.
 That worked much better.
 Here’s what I did and the result:

 Business Card File:

 This worked fairly well.
 The only issue I had was that the tracking (space between letters) was a bit off and the upside-down “J” I used to create the lower-case “f” in “Jeff” got flipped over.
 Otherwise, the styles and colors were all intact.

 InDesign .IDML file of book opened in Scribus

 The book conversion didn’t go as well.
 The main body of the text was OK, but the TOC, some drop caps and footers got messed up.
 Still, it is an editable document.
 One thing was, though, is that my blockquotes defaulted to Arial.
 It seems that in some cases there was a character style on top of the paragraph style that carried over from the original Word file.
 A simple fix, however.